Signal Terminology: What You Need to Know

 Bridge is, of course, no exception to this rule.
 For many hundreds of years, it has continually proven its ability to confound before it inspires – to perplex, baffle and even frustrate new learners before it eventually draws them in, and turns them into hardened players.

-Still, we have to walk before we can run so, at the very least, familiarising yourself with bridge’s most common terms and phrases before jumping in is a must.
+Still, we have to walk before we can run so, at the very least, familiarizing yourself with bridge’s most common terms and phrases before jumping in is a must.
 The ‘dictionary’ of bridge terms is, of course, incredibly long, so in this article we will focus on the terminology surrounding signals in contract bridge.
 Read more below.

 Gaming Slang: Theorising Versus Practice